kirbydesign/designsystem/.github/CONTRIBUTING.md

 > Commit Often, Perfect Later, Publish Once

-We agree with both.
-Apart from acting as checkpoints, it helps other contributors to easily get an overview of your changes and navigate them.
+We agree.
+Apart from acting as checkpoints, good commits support collaboration by providing an overview of your changes and make navigating them easy.
 But only as long the commits are good.

 #### The good commit follows Git best practices